US STOCKS-Wall St dips on earnings, but set to end week strong

 "Valuations in the U.S. market are only okay, and you have to make sure you're factoring in the impact from currencies, which will really be a headwind for multinationals."

-With 18 percent of S&P 500 companies having reported, 72.2 percent have topped earnings expectations, while 54.4 percent have beaten on revenue, according to Thomson Reuters data.
+With 15 percent of S&P 500 companies having reported, 73.7 percent have topped earnings expectations while 53.9 percent have beaten on revenue, according to Thomson Reuters data.
 That compares with the long-term average of 63 percent for earnings and 61 percent for revenue.

 Starbucks Corp rose 5.6 percent to $87.40 a day after the coffee chain reported same-store sales growth that was better than expected in its Americas region.